 Today’s post is part practical, part pep-talk, and part pretty decorating ideas!

 Please spend a little time thinking about ways you can make this Thanksgiving special for you and those you will be with.
 Here are 25 ideas to help you make memories this Thanksgiving!

 November is a great time to take down most of your fall decor and replace it with things that will transition easily into Christmas.
 This is a brilliant Thanksgiving decorating idea!
-Being able to take down decor, like things that are overtly fall/Halloween makes it easy to decorate with an eye towards Christmas and still enjoy the nuances of the beauty of the end of the fall season.
+Being able to take down decor, like overtly fall or Halloween decor, makes it easy to decorate with an eye towards Christmas and still enjoy the nuances of the beauty of the end of the fall season.

-I love the Thanksgiving song “Over The River And Through The Woods” so a little bit of faux snow will evoke those delightful sweet feelings of the lyrics!
+I love the Thanksgiving song “Over The River And Through The Woods,” so a little bit of faux snow will evoke those delightful sweet feelings of the lyrics!

 Bring out your warmer throws and faux fur pillows.
 They look so pretty and cozy this time of year!

 One of the prettiest Thanksgiving ideas that will set a romantic mood and give a warm glow to your home is to add more candles, globes, hurricanes, and lanterns to your decor!
 The days are getting shorter, so take advantage of longer nights by lighting up your home with a golden glow.

 You might like to make this Simple Leaf Candleholder DIY.